Hyderabad: Media

 One of Hyderabad's earliest newspapers, The Deccan Times, was established in the 1780s.
 Major Telugu dailies published in Hyderabad are Eenadu, Sakshi and Namasthe Telangana, while major English papers are The Times of India, The Hindu and Deccan Chronicle.
 The major Urdu papers include The Siasat Daily, The Munsif Daily and Etemaad.

 The Secunderabad Cantonment Board established the first radio station in Hyderabad State around 1919.
-Deccan Radio was the first radio public broadcast station in the city starting on 3 February 1935, with FM broadcasting beginning in 2000.
+Deccan Radio was the first radio public broadcast station in the city starting in February 1935, with FM broadcasting beginning in 2000.
 The available channels in Hyderabad include All India Radio, Radio Mirchi, Radio City, Red FM, Big FM and Fever FM.

 Television broadcasting in Hyderabad began in 1974 with the launch of Doordarshan, the government of India's public service broadcaster, which transmits two free-to-air terrestrial television channels and one satellite channel.
 Private satellite channels started in July 1992 with the launch of Star TV.
 Satellite TV channels are accessible via cable subscription, direct-broadcast satellite services or internet-based television.

 Hyderabad's first dial-up internet access became available in the early 1990s and was limited to software development companies.
 The first public internet access service began in 1995, with the first private sector internet service provider (ISP) starting operations in 1998.
 In 2015, high-speed public WiFi was introduced in parts of the city.